lunaris-sys/foundation/README.md

 ### 6.4 Natural Language to Cypher

+> **This section is technical.** The plain summary: when you ask the AI a question, it converts your question into a database query and runs it against the Knowledge Graph.
+There is a validation layer in the middle to make sure the query is safe and well-formed before it executes.

-The AI layer translates user questions into valid Kuzu Cypher queries.
+The AI layer translates user questions into Cypher queries (the graph query language - see Chapter 5) that run against the Knowledge Graph.
 This section describes how that translation works reliably and safely.

 **The problem with unconstrained generation:**

-LLMs can generate Cypher, but without constraints they produce three failure modes: hallucinated node types or relations that don't exist in the schema (query fails or returns garbage), poorly formed queries that trigger full graph scans (slow on large graphs), and queries that attempt to traverse unauthorized relations (caught by the Graph Daemon but better prevented earlier).
+AI models can generate Cypher, but without guardrails they produce three failure modes: they invent node types or relations that do not exist in the schema (query fails or returns garbage), produce poorly formed queries that scan the entire graph (slow), or try to access data they should not (caught by the Graph service, but better prevented earlier).

 **Strategy: schema-constrained generation**